 Do you carry oxygen, heart medications, emergency drugs, or narcotics (Tramadol, Fentanyl)?

-No to all of the above.
-If your pet needs oxygen or any of the aforementioned medications then go to your closest emergency animal hospital as soon as possible.
+No. If your pet needs oxygen or any of the aforementioned medications then go to your closest emergency animal hospital as soon as possible.
 Call them on your way there so they can prepare for your arrival.

 Do you offer emergency house calls?